justinnoor/pfhowto/README.md

 0	0	1	*	*	/usr/local/bin/pfstat -t 30:180
 ```

 Give it a couple of seconds to activate.
-The database should now exist at `/var/db/pfstat.db`.
+The database should now exist in `/var/db/pfstat.db`.

 ```command
 ls -l /var/db/pfstat.db
 ```

-The above *cron* entries will populate the database continuously, and clean it out periodically, since it will continue to grow as a cron job.
-In the second entry, the `-t` flag is what periodically cleans it out.
-The additional semi-colon key-pair values represent days.
-The first value represents *uncompressed images*, and the second represents *compressed images*.
-The above rule deletes uncompressed images that are 30 days old, and compressed images that are 180 days old.
-Uncompressed images are for high resolution, and should be removed first to keep the size of the database manageable.
+The first *cron* entry continuously runs the `pfstat -q` command, which populates the database with information that it queries from `/dev/pf`.
+The second entry runs the command `pfstat -t 30:180` to periodically clean the database out.
+The colon-separated key-pair values represent numbers of days.
+The first value represents *uncompressed entries*, and the second represents *compressed entries*.
+The above rule deletes uncompressed entries that are 30 days old, and compressed entries that are 180 days old.
+Uncompressed entries are used for high resolution graphs, and should be removed first to keep the size of the database manageable.
 See `man pfstat`.

 Generate a graph image:
 ```
 sudo pfstat -p
 ```

 There should now be a `pfstat.jpg` image in the home directory. *Xorg* is required to view graphical images.
-Since we have no intention of installing *Xorg*, or even forwarding *X sessions* to our droplet, we will copy the images from the droplet to our remote workstation using `scp`.
+Since we have no intention of installing *Xorg*, or even forwarding *X sessions* to our droplet, we will copy the image from the droplet to our remote workstation using `scp`.

 Exit out of the droplet:
 ```command